Ding626/Gaussian-Laplacian-Pyramids-and-Multiresolution-Blending/README.md

 ## Multiresolution Blending

 The aim was to use images of an orange and an apple of the same size and blend them together to obtain a new kind of fruit- orapple :stuck_out_tongue::stuck_out_tongue:.
-This was done using multiresolution blending.
+Gaussian pyramids were constructed for masks genertaed for both the images along with Laplacian pyramids for both the fruit images themselves.
+These four values were used for blending both the images at each level of the pyramid.
+The final orapple image was made by consolidating each level of the blended pyramid.

 The orapple obtained was-
 <p align="center">